GEOGRAPHIC INFORMATION SYSTEMS

 Public Works is in the early stages of using GIS to better track and manage everything from bridges to zoning.

-GIS works with the Sherriff to create maps that show an offender's residence and its proximity to local schools, which go into that person's permanent file.
+GIS works with the Sheriff to create maps that show an offender's residence and its proximity to local schools, which go into that person's permanent file.
 We are in the planning stages of creating an online mapping website that will show offender residences across the county.